-Due to the way the gonorrhoea infection has new and different strains, it is becoming increasingly difficult to treat.
+The gonorrhoea infection has a resistant strain in the UK that is increasingly difficult to treat.
 Whilst the Gonorrhoea Treatment Pack contains both clinically proven STI medications Azithromycin and Cefixime, the most highly recommended treatment by the BNF for gonorrhoea is an injection of antibiotics at your local sexual health clinic or GP practice.

 Please note that we are not offering treatment for gonorrhoea at this time.
 If you think you may have gonorrhoea, it is important that you visit a Genitourinary Medicine (GUM) clinic or sexual health clinic as soon as possible.
 To find your nearest clinic, you can visit the NHS resources.
 They can test and treat gonorrhoea effectively with the recommended treatment.

-Although gonorrhoea treatments, such as Azithromycin and Cefixime, can be purchased in Europe and America, at this current moment in time we are unable to sell any medication for gonorrhoea.
-This comes following a report from the British Association of Sexual Health and HIV (BASHH), claiming that an injection is the most effective option.
+Although gonorrhoea treatments such as Azithromycin and Cefixime can still be effective, at this current moment in time we have decided not to sell any medication for gonorrhoea.
+This comes following a report from the British Association of Sexual Health and HIV (BASHH) claiming that an injection is the most effective option.
 As a result of this, we advise you to get tested for gonorrhoea.
 If your results come back positive, you should seek medical advice from your doctor, as well as the injection itself.

 |Short facts about the Gonorrhoea Treatment Pack|